EEstevanell/llmprompt-nexus/README.md

 ## Features

-The `chat-completions` project provides the following features:
+- **Multi-Provider Support**: Unified interface for OpenAI, Perplexity and other LLM providers

-- Support for multiple AI models (OpenAI and Perplexity)
+- **Template System**: Flexible template management for different use cases
-- Asynchronous processing for improved performance
+- **API Management**: Built-in rate limiting and key validation
-- Rate limiting to comply with API restrictions
+- **Batch Processing**: Optimized batch operations where supported
-- Customizable templates for different use cases
+- **Async Processing**: Asynchronous request handling
-- Progress saving and error handling
+- **Extensible**: Easy to add new providers and templates

 ## Setup